-Remarketing is an advertising form that keeps getting more attention by advertisers on all levels.
+Remarketing is an advertising form that keeps getting more attention from advertisers on all levels.
 You have Google’s remarketing

-Today I will specifically talk about 5 proven remarketing strategies that will get you success with remarketing, specifically for Search campaigns.
+Today I will specifically talk about 5 proven AdWords Remarketing Strategies that will get you success with remarketing, specifically for Search campaigns.

 You no longer have the opportunity to only create remarketing campaigns on the Display Network, but you can also create remarketing campaigns for your regular Search Network campaigns.

 This is nothing new, but one of the less high-profile announcements from Google is the ability to add remarketing audiences to your existing campaigns.

 When remarketing for Search first came out, I was one of the ones who jumped in with all my campaigns and duplicated them.
 All of a sudden, I saw the time spent managing Google Ads campaigns doubled.
 It didn’t take long for me to realize that this wasn’t a long-term solution.

 Add a Remarketing Audience to Your Existing Campaigns

 Just like when you’re creating a Display Network campaign, you can add audiences to your existing Search campaigns.
 An audience can be thought of as a group of people or a target market.

 Or in this case: Our audience for remarketing is a group of people who have already visited our website.

 You can further segment the group (audience) into people who have performed certain actions on your website or visited certain parts of your site.
 A good example is users who have put something in the shopping cart.
 Targeting this group of people can be highly rewarding.